taeminers/twoai-poster-assignment/README.md

 - Handle re-rendering through splitting up context.
 - Simplicity and Maintainability.
 Small project, small context can be handled with only context API

-2. Testing Unit Test, Integration Test, E2E Test.
+2. Testing Unit Test, Integration Test

-- currently writing tests.
-- did not have time to write a thorough test in the given couple of days due to being sick :(
+- Wrote E2E test using Playwright
+- Unit Testing and Integration Testing passed as E2E testing is more important
+- If I had more time, would definitely focus on integration testing

 3. Did not Persist state for poster (don't know if its a shortcut)

 - From UX perspective, didn't seem correct to save the data user has changed.
 Don't have an API to change backend, but also, if user leaves, usually changes are not saved.